jorisparet/partycls/README.md

 print('Cluster membership of the particles', clustering.labels)
 ```

-In addition to the built-in trajectory reader, *partycls* is designed to accept a large variety of formats for trajectory files by relying on third-party packages such as [MDTraj](www.mdtraj.org) and [atooms](https://framagit.org/atooms/atooms).
-It also supports additional descriptors thanks to an adapter for the [DScribe](https://singroup.github.io/dscribe) package.
+In addition to the built-in trajectory reader, *partycls* is designed to accept a large variety of trajectory formats, including custom ones, by relying on third-party packages such as [MDTraj](www.mdtraj.org) and [atooms](https://framagit.org/atooms/atooms).
+It also supports the descriptors of the [DScribe](https://singroup.github.io/dscribe) package.

 Requirements
 ------------